kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+- **Changing CPU/Memory Accounting**
+  We do not change how kube-scheduler accounts for CPU/memory.
+Those remain in place.

+- **Partial Node Reservations**
+  This proposal focuses on full node reservations.
+Future enhancements could address partial (CPU/memory) or dynamic allocations.

 ## Proposal